-Focus that would allow for an almost myopic, but manageable view of the data to be able to refine how it is collected, define it in clear terms and then tie it to customer feedback data to provide a more holistic picture of the business.
+Focus on quality data samples that would allow for an almost myopic, but manageable view of the data to be able to refine how it is collected, define it in clear terms and then tie it to customer feedback data to provide a more holistic picture of the business.

 This is easier said than done, but the trick is to approach the challenge in a systematic and hierarchical way; potentially as outlined below.

 Step 1: Strategically Define and Capture Customer Data

 You need to make your big data smaller.
 Identify the one or two, over-arching objective(s) of your organization.
 Is it curbing churn, increasing profitability, reducing costs, increase sales, a combination of a couple of these or something else altogether?

 Your first step is understanding how the data team calculates and stores this information.
 You may find that this step is actually harder than it sounds.

 While your organization may have well-defined goals, in speaking to your data teams you may find that: